 Lately I’ve found myself going back to this one book.
-I’m not exactly sure how I stumbled upon it, but last year, after I read the first couple of chapters online and picked up a physical copy, I knew it was destined to be a new favorite.
-More importantly, at the turn of each page, I knew it had the potential to serve as a sensible guide to this season of my life.
+I’m not exactly sure how I stumbled upon it, but last year, after I read the first couple of chapters online and picked up a physical copy, I knew it was destined to be a new favorite of mine.
+More importantly, I knew it had the potential to serve as a sensible guide to this season of my life.
 Last month, I downloaded the audio book, and the author’s words continued to pierce my heart in more ways than one.
 I felt everything from a renewed sense of hope to deep conviction and sorrow.
 Yes, tears were shed.

 This blog post is not a review of that book, but a picture of what it has stirred in me and a few points that might be helpful for you.
 Read on for details . . .
 Oh, and if you really want to know, the name of the book is She’s Still There: Rescuing the Girl in You by Chrystal Evans Hurst.

 Woman In Despair

 Want to know a secret?
 I’ve forgotten what it’s like to dream: To imagine myself doing the things that I want to do, creating the life I want to live, and being the person I want to be.
 To be fully aware of the things that I’m working towards.
 To wait in anticipation for things to come.
 Recently, I tried to pinpoint the day when I stopped dreaming, but my guess is that it happened gradually.
 That a series of events coupled with unmet expectations got me here, which brings me to the point of this post: